 It’s worth noting this detachment is essentially only meant to be used if you’re fielding a major named character from your faction, like the Ultramarines’ Primarch Roboute Guilliman, or the newly-returned monarch of the Necrons, Szarekh the Silent King.

-This was also in 8th edition, but the rules have been fixed to prevent exploitation.
+This was also in 8th edition, but the rules were fixed to prevent exploitation.
 Also note: this detachment doesn’t come with a dedicated transport rule.

 Your warlord MUST go in this detachment, but you still essentially get the CP cost refunded of one of your other core detachments, so you’re not losing out.